 Qualification

-Main track (13 group stage berths)
+Main path (13 group stage berths)

-The rest of the Europa League participants from all 55 national associations will play here, plus the teams that will leave the Champions League after losing the second qualifying round stage in the "League Path" bracket.
+The remaining Europa League participants from all 55 national associations will play here, plus the teams that leave the Champions League after defeat at the second qualifying round stage in the League Path bracket.

 • Preliminary round: 16 teams